Sexual relationships and cancer

 Adjust to physical changes

-After cancer treatment the way your body looks and feel can make sex different from before.
+After cancer treatment, the way your body looks and feels can make sex different from before.
 For example, if you have a breast removed, your partner may miss feeling your breast and you may miss having it touched.
 Or orgasms may feel different.

 It may take a while for your confidence to return, but there are ways of building it up.
 You might feel more at ease if the lights are turned down or if you’re covered up rather than naked.
 Sex may feel less spontaneous for a while, but at least you may feel less anxious.